FREELANCE UX COPYWRITER

 for the details of compensation.
 But (although I'll leave legal advice to your attorney), usually a simple email and acknowledgment

 is sufficient.
-It's when a client won't do even that, that I become concerned.
+When a client won't do even that, I become concerned.
 A new client once told me, after many drafts of a simple

 agreement (which I wanted mainly to protect the art director I had recommended), "The best contract is the one that stays in the drawer."

 Well, we never did arrive at even a bad contract, and he stiffed us for a substantial part of our very good work.
 Don't be like that.

 I have a draft contract here on my site.
 I've never needed to get it signed, but most of my clients and I hold to its

 general principles.
 It reflects the way a healthy creative relationship works in the real world,

 and it speaks to the interests of both sides.
 But generally I start work based on an initial minimum payment, the balance due on delivery or in

 stages, and a simple description of the project, acknowledged by email.